4 killed, 14 injured as 6.1-magnitude earthquake hits China's Sichuan province | Science-Environment

 - China

-Four people were killed and 14 others injured after a powerful earthquake of 6.1-magnitude jolted the city of Ya'an in southwest China's Sichuan province on Wednesday afternoon, according to the city's earthquake relief headquarters.
+A powerful earthquake of 6.1-magnitude killed at least four people and injured 14 others as it jolted the city of Ya'an in southwest China's quake-prone Sichuan province on Wednesday afternoon, according to local authorities.

 The quake rattled Lushan County of Ya'an in Sichuan at 5:00 pm local time, according to the China Earthquake Networks Centre (CENC).